Gas Works Site

 A big new housing estate in Sevenoaks has been approved despite parts of it being likened to a cluster of boils.

-The former gas works on Cramptons Road, Sevenoaks, have been earmarked for development for several years.
+The former gas works on Cramptons Road, Sevenoaks, has been earmarked for development for several years.

 The estate will have 136 homes and includes a ten story structure.